 It is extremely difficult, if not impossible, to visualize tesseract or any other four-dimensional object.
 This is because our imaginations are not strong enough to project our consciousness into an artificial world that is very different from our own.

 Our brains are wired to convert two-dimensional input into a three-dimensional view.
-More specifically, our eyes send a pair of two-dimensional image to the brain, from which the brain constructs a 2D+depth model of the visual field.
+More specifically, our eyes send a pair of two-dimensional images to the brain, from which the brain constructs a 2D+depth model of the visual field.

 This is what our brains are best suited for thinking about.
 Three-dimensional space is easy to visualize because we literally see it all the time.
 However, we have no direct experience of higher dimensions, and thus people have no clear prototype to use as a springboard for visualizing it.

-Physicists and mathematicians trained in higher-dimensional-spaces works, one the other hand, are more capable than the rest of us to visualize it in their brain.
+Physicists and mathematicians trained in higher-dimensional-spaces, one the other hand, are more capable than the rest of us to visualize it in their brains.

 Let’s Try To Visualize A Tesseract